From Zero to AI MVP for Logistics in 30 Days: Faster Validation, Lower Risks

 Challenges and Solutions of AI MVP Development

-Many AI teams are trying to roll out an MVP as soon as possible, but they often face problems that slow down adoption.
+Many AI teams are trying to roll out an MVP as quickly as possible, but they often face challenges that slow adoption.
 Some stumble upon poor-quality, incomplete data, while others come to realize too late that infrastructure costs run over the budget.
 Sometimes, high-performing models fail in testing when exposed to real operational data.

-The catch is that building AI prototyping is not only about high-speed coding or model deployment.
+The catch is that building AI prototyping requires more than high-speed coding or model deployment.
 Success is solely dependent on addressing the critical challenges upfront.
 If left unaddressed, it can lead to significant budget waste.
 That’s why strong AI prototyping services focus on validation and scalability, not just quick code delivery.

 1. Route Optimization & Fleet Efficiency